Full 2014 Toyota Tacoma Review

 Standard safety equipment on the 2014 Toyota Tacoma includes antilock brakes (front disc, rear drum) with brake assist, stability control, front-seat side-impact airbags, full-length side curtain airbags and front active head restraints.
 A rearview camera is optional.

 In Edmunds brake testing, the aforementioned Double Cab 4WD V6 stopped from 60 mph in a commendable 126 feet.
+A Double Cab Tacoma with the TRD TX Baja package took 143 feet to stop, a considerably longer distance but not unexpected with the all-terrain tires equipped.

 Interior Design and Special Features